sconsult/croppic/README.md

-Hi guys, sorry for the lousy support, Matt will be taking over from here, improving the plugin further and take better care of it than i did.
-Thank you for all the work and posts, some of those made my day :)

 see full documentation at http://www.croppic.net/

-works in IE 10+, chrome, and ffx (opera coming soon)
+works in IE 10+, chrome, firefox, safari and opera.

-Uses FormData so no IE9 and prev versions support. feel free to extend with ie9 support
+Currently in works:

+- Mobile Support
+- Backwards compatibility for older Browsers.

 MIT LICENCE
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: